 Alexandria is a fun place to explore and the George Washington Birthday Parade is one of the best events of the year.
 Old Town is a fascinating place to travel through on foot with its cobblestone streets, colonial houses and churches, museums, shops, and restaurants.
 For more information about Alexandria, including restaurants, shopping, major attractions and things to do, see "Alexandria, Virginia: A Neighborhood Guide."

-Fairfax streets.
-The reviewing stand is located near City Hall's Market Square, at the intersection of King and Royal streets, and ends at Wilkes and S. Royal streets.
-See a map of Alexandria, VA.
+The George Washington Birthday Parade starts at the intersection of Gibbon and South Fairfax streets in Old Town Alexandria on Monday, February 17, 2020.
+The reviewing stand will be located near City Hall's Market Square at the intersection of King and Royal Streets, and the parade route ends at Wilkes and South Royal streets.

 Free Admission to Historic Alexandria Sites